bnguyensn/vision-test/README.md

 $ poetry run analyze-audio --input_video "data/video/AllIn193-jSpGiFqL8_E.mp4" --input_json "output/analyze_audio/AllIn193-jSpGiFqL8_E/1724625939.json" --output_dir "output/analyze_audio/AllIn193-jSpGiFqL8_E"
 ```

+### Methodology

+The model: `pyannote/speaker-diarization-3.1`

+There is a quirk.
+Accuracy drops noticeably when diarizing long-duration files.
+Thus, the approach is to **split the file out** into 10-minute segments, and run diarization on those.
+Once the JSON results is obtained, we combine them to make a final JSON result file, before generate the combined video.

 ## Codebase notes

 We have Poetry.
 Install packages with [`poetry add`](https://python-poetry.org/docs/cli/#add).